Evolution of cooperation in networks with well-connected cooperators: Model

 \begin{itemize}

 \item[(1)] \textit{No correlation (uniform assignment)}.
-Here, cooperators are placed randomly in the network and there is no correlation induced between strategy and connectedness, giving a baseline for our investigations.
-Half of the nodes are picked randomly among all nodes and assigned the cooperator strategy, and the remaining nodes are assigned the defector strategy.
+Here, cooperators are placed randomly in the network and there is no correlation induced between strategy and connectedness, giving a baseline for our investigations. $N r_{in}$ nodes are picked uniformly at random among all nodes and assigned the cooperator strategy, and the remaining nodes are assigned the defector strategy.
+The probability for any given node of being a cooperator thus equals $r_{in}$.

 \item[(2)] \textit{Intermediate correlation (stochastic-by-degree assignment)}.
 Here, cooperators are placed preferentially on high-degree nodes, but with stochasticity in the placement, creating intermediate correlation between strategy and connectedness.
-Half of the nodes are picked among all nodes and assigned the cooperator strategy, with nodes of higher degree having a higher chance of being picked.
-The remaining nodes are assigned the defector strategy.
+Nodes to be assigned the cooperator strategy are selected sequentially based on their relative degree.
+The first cooperator node is drawn among all nodes, with the probability of drawing node $i$ given by $k_i / \sum_j k_j$, where $k_i$ is the degree of node $i$.
+Each subsequent cooperator node is drawn from the remaining set of nodes according to $k_i / \sum_{j\notin\mathcal{C}} k_j$, where $\mathcal{C}$ is the set of nodes which have already been selected.
+This is iterated until $N r_{in}$ nodes have been assigned the cooperator strategy.
+The remaining nodes are assigned the defector strategy \footnote{Note that this is reminiscent of probability-proportional-to-degree sampling without replacement.}.

 \item[(3)] \textit{Perfect correlation (deterministic-by-degree assignment)}.
-Here, cooperators are placed on the highest-degree nodes without any stochasticity in the placement, meaning that all cooperators have higher degree than the defectors, giving perfect correlation between strategy and connectedness.
-The half of the nodes with highest degrees are picked and assigned the cooperator strategy, and the rest are assigned the defector strategy.
+Here, cooperators are placed on the highest-degree nodes without any stochasticity in the placement, giving perfect correlation between strategy and connectedness.
+The $N r_{in}$ nodes of highest degree are assigned the cooperator strategy and the rest are assigned the defector strategy.

 \end{itemize}